 The increasing reliance on software

-Software has been playing a prominent role in vehicle for many years now, as a large majority of the functions of a vehicle are mostly implemented in software, amounting to millions of lines of code interacting with a wide range of sensors such as radars, lidars and cameras.
-Some of next generation’s Electronic Control Units (ECUs) will be equipped with powerful System-on-Chips (SOCs), each containing several multicore processors with specific capabilities (e.g., lock-step execution for safety-critical code, low-power execution, etc).
-Larger ECUs routinely support hypervisors hosting Virtual Machines (VM) running OSes of different types (e.g., real-time, infotainment or general-purpose OS).
-Besides VMs, software containers are also technologies that start being considered for use in the automotive domain to ease software update.
+Software has been playing a prominent role in vehicle for many years now, as a large majority of the functions of a vehicle are mostly implemented in software, amounting to millions of lines of code interacting with a variety of sensors such as radars, lidars and cameras.
+Some of next generation’s Electronic Control Units (ECUs) will feature powerful System-on-Chips (SOCs), each integrating several multicore processors with specialized capabilities (e.g., lock-step execution for safety-critical code, low-power execution, etc).
+Larger ECUs commonly support hypervisors enabling Virtual Machines (VM) to run various OSes, such as real-time, infotainment or general-purpose OS.
+Besides VMs, software containers are gaining attention in the automotive industry as a tool to simplify software updates.

 Software-defined runtime execution platforms

-In that landscape, a new trend is that runtime execution platforms increasingly rely on software, allowing for more modularity and providing a lot of flexibility in terms of configuration, or re-configuration after new functions have been deployed.
-For instance, software components executing in the VMs may communicate through software-implemented (“virtual”) network interfaces connected to a virtual Ethernet switch, i.e. software replacing the actual HW.
-More generally, what has been observed over the last decade is that the complexity is migrating from the hardware (in the past, vehicles sometimes had 50+ ECUs, most running a few functions) to the software (today E/E architectures tend to rely on a lesser number of powerful ECUs, with complex internal software architectures).
-This era of increasing reliance on software in the automotive domain is referred to as Software-Defined-Vehicle (SDV), an enabler for the progressive transition to a more service-centric business model for all stakeholders of the industry.
+In this evolving landscape, a growing trend is the shift towards runtime execution platforms that increasingly rely on software, offering greater modularity and flexibility in configuration, or even reconfiguration after new functions are deployed.
+For example, software components running in virtual machines (VMs) can communicate via software-based (“virtual”) network interfaces connected to a virtual Ethernet switch, essentially replacing physical hardware.
+Over the past decade, there has been a notable shift in complexity from hardware to software.
+More generally, what has been observed over the last decade is that the complexity is migrating from the hardware (in the past, vehicles sometimes had 100+ ECUs, most running a few functions) to the software (today E/E architectures tend to rely on a lesser number of powerful ECUs, with complex internal software architectures).
+This shift marks the era of the Software-Defined Vehicle (SDV), which is driving the industry’s transition towards a more service-centric business model for all stakeholders.

-Many technologies that can help make SDV a reality already exist: service-oriented architecture (SOA), service-oriented communication (SOME/IP, DDS), Autosar Classic and Adaptive OS, hypervisors, software containers, schedulers that guarantee the execution behavior of containers made up of several threads, virtual Ethernet switches, TCP/IP, Time-Sensitive-Networking (TSN) standards, Software Defined Networking (SDN), etc. Those are the technologies which are likely to be considered for use by automotive OEMs and Tier1s first, as it typically still takes several years to bring a technology to the maturity level required for production cars.
+Many of the technologies needed to bring Software-Defined Vehicles (SDV) to life are already available: service-oriented architecture (SOA), service-oriented communication protocols like SOME/IP and DDS, Autosar Classic and Adaptive OS, hypervisors, software containers, schedulers that ensure predictable execution of multi-threaded containers, virtual Ethernet switches, TCP/IP, Time-Sensitive Networking (TSN) standards, and Software Defined Networking (SDN), etc. These are the readily-available technologies that automotive OEMs and Tier 1 suppliers are likely to select, as it takes years to bring a technology to the level of maturity needed for production vehicles.

-If SDV holds many promises, it requires us to rethink the existing design, development and verification approaches:
+While SDV holds significant promise, it requires us to rethink existing design, development, and verification approaches:

-• SDV may require more software-centric design and development methodologies.
+• SDV may necessitate more software-centric design and development methodologies.

 • Additional run-time mechanisms implemented in software layers may be needed to complement current standards and technologies.